mooreryan/biplotr/README.md

 Give me data, and I'll give you a snazzy biplot!

 A simple little package for creating nice looking PCA biplots.
-Just input your data matrix and out pops a beautiful biplot for your data analyzing pleasure!
+Just input your data matrix/frame and out pops a beautiful biplot for your data analyzing pleasure!

 ## Install